 Things are more convenient now.
 Discount stores sell tea towels cheap enough that they are nearly disposable.
 One big lasagne spillage and it’s often easier to throw the stained towel away than try and get it clean.

 Some people replace their computer printer every time it needs new ink, because it’s easier and cheaper than the refills.

-Computer products alter their charging port every few years, forcing tangled drawers full of chargers into landfill.
+Computer products alter their charging port every few years, forcing chargers into landfill.
 Which doesn’t really matter because the darned chargers seem to stop working two months after purchase anyway.

 People spend their Saturdays at the plaza replacing those chargers.
 Buying the new season crockery.
 And another 20 tea towels.

 Apart from the environmental problems of all this rampant production and consumerism, most of us just have too much stuff.

 Too much stuff and counting

 Being surrounded by belongings has a lot more cons than pros. it might seem handy to have 20 tea towels, but we still can’t find one when we need it.
 And can’t put new ones away because the cupboards are full.